 Graduate students in the Graduate School of Arts and Sciences, the Connell School of Nursing, and the Lynch School of Education may receive funding for one conference per fiscal/academic year (June 1 - May 31) with authorization from Associate Dean Candace Hetzner prior to travel.
 Reimbursement requests must be received during the same fiscal/academic year during with which the conference took place.
 Conference reimbursement guidelines should be carefully followed when filing your reimbursement, otherwise it will be delayed.
 Incomplete files cannot be processed and will be returned.

 Graduate students may not receive University financial aid (stipends and/or tuition scholarships) from two schools or departments simultaneously.
+In addition, graduate students may not receive both internal and external fellowships simultaneously.
+Any exceptions, must be approved by the Dean.
 Graduate students who hold fellowships or assistantships may not be employed full-time without the Dean's approval.